SnowDenix/FrportalDocs/marketing/seasonal-marketing-calendar-en.md

 ## Purpose

-This document provides the annual marketing calendar framework for all Aydınlı Grup franchise operations.
+This document provides the annual marketing calendar framework for all Aydınlı Group franchise operations.
 It ensures coordinated marketing activities across all brands and regions, maximizing commercial opportunities while maintaining brand consistency.

 ### Calendar Objectives